davea42/libdwarf-regressiontests/README.md

 in the testing and with a baseline *dwarfdump.O dwarfdump and compare the results.

-dwarfdump-x86_64-ubuntu.O is, on Ubuntu 22.04 LTS, a dwarfdump linked with a static library (libdwarf.a) that produces correct and expected output.
+dwarfdump-x86_64-ubuntu.O is dwarfdump built on Ubuntu Linux (currently 22.04 LTS) linked with a static library (libdwarf.a) that produces correct (expected) output.

 Other environments also need such: the test scripts choose the most useful *.O